Can I Switch from Medicare Advantage to Medicare Supplement Insurance?

 To buy a Medicare Supplement plan, you must first leave your Medicare Advantage plan and return to Medicare, Part A (hospital insurance) and Part B (medical insurance) administered under the federal Medicare program.
 But here’s what you need to know about changing from Medicare Advantage to Medicare Supplement:

-- You can only leave your Medicare Advantage plan during certain times of the year, in most cases: during the Medicare Advantage Disenrollment Period (January 1 – February 14), or during the Medicare Advantage and Prescription Drug Annual Election Period (October 15 – December 7).
+- You can only leave your Medicare Advantage plan during certain times of the year, in most cases: during the Medicare Advantage Open Enrollment Period (January 1 –March 31 ), or during the Medicare Advantage and Prescription Drug Annual Election Period (October 15 – December 7).
 There are some exceptions, such as if you move from home to an institutional setting such as a nursing home, or from an institutional setting to home.
 Other exceptions are noted below.

 - Once you’ve returned to Original Medicare, you can apply for a Medicare Supplement plan anytime you want – but your acceptance into a plan isn’t always guaranteed.
 For example, if you have health problems, the insurance company can base its decision on your health history in a process known as medical underwriting.
 The company can decide not to sell you a plan, or to charge you more because of your health condition.